servuscms/servus/README.md

 ## Posting

-Ways you can post to your blog:
+Ways you can post to your site:

-1. **Post using a 3rd party Nostr NIP-23 client** such as [Habla](https://github.com/verbiricha/habla.news)
+1. **Post using a 3rd party Nostr client** such as [Habla](https://github.com/verbiricha/habla.news)
-2. **Post using the built-in admin interface**, which is essentially a Nostr NIP-23 client
+2. **Post using the built-in admin interface**, which is essentially a Nostr client

 ## REST API